Location: 35°41’53.63″ N 139°46’28.29″ E

 When Do Akihabara Stores Open and Close?

-The biggest electronics parts store in the area is called Tokyo Radio Department Store.
+The biggest electronics parts store in the area is called Akihabara Radio Department Store.
 They have just about everything including raw network cable.
 There are other smaller electronics parts stores in the area – including the one mentioned above across from Key’s Coffee.
 It’s just across down the street on the left from the Electric Town exit.

 Don Quiojte on Chuo Dori.